 For the vast majority of courses, the course fee quoted is all that you will have to pay.
 Where courses include excursions or trips, then these will incur additional fees which will be charged at cost.
 Where this is likely to apply it is included in the course description in the course guide or online.

-The course fees cover the tools you require for the course, exam entry fees and the basic or initial materials you need.
-For courses with particularly high materials costs or where you wish to undertake an abnormally large project within the course, the further materials you require will be supplied by the College at additional cost to you or you may be asked to source them yourself from an outside supplier.
+In almost all cases, the course fees cover the tools you require for the course, exam entry fees and the basic or initial materials you need.
+For courses with particularly high materials costs or where you wish to undertake an exceptionally large project within the course, the further materials you require will be supplied by the College at additional cost to you or you may be asked to source them yourself from an outside supplier.
 For courses where this is applicable, it is explained in the course description in the Course Guide or online.
 If you are in any doubt, please contact our Learner Services team for further detail and clarification.

 Financial Support for Learners

-The College is only able to use the Government funding it receives for learners who have been resident in the UK or elsewhere in the European Economic Area (EEA) for the last 3 years and must be able to demonstrate that none if it has been used to subsidise overseas learners.
+The College is only able to use the Government funding it receives for learners who have been resident in the UK or elsewhere in the European Economic Area (EEA) and must be able to demonstrate that none of it has been used to subsidise overseas learners.
 If you are from outside the European Economic Area (EEA) you will be charged fees equivalent to £12 per hour of study plus any other applicable fees.
 Fees must be paid in pounds sterling and be paid in full before the start of your course.
 No concessions are available.

 The College will endeavour to deliver all the courses advertised in the course guide and to avoid cancellations.
 However, if the College does find it necessary to cancel or close a course for any reason, then all fees paid by learners on that course will be refunded in full.